boris-kz/CogAlg/WIKI.md

 - [line_Ps](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_P.py) (old stand-alone version: [line_patterns](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_patterns.py)) is 1st-level core algorithm for 1D input: horizontal rows of pixels within an image.
 It forms patterns: line segments with same-sign deviation of difference between pixels, as well as sub-patterns by divisive hierarchical clustering.
 Sub-patterns are formed by recursive incremental range or incremental derivation cross-comp within selected patterns.
 - [line_PPs](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_PPs.py) is a 2nd-level 1D algorithm, mostly done.
 It cross-compares each parameter of 1st-level patterns and forms Pps: param patterns, which in the aggregate represent patterns of patterns: PPs.
 It contains extended versions of 1st-level functions, as well as some new ones to handle intra-pattern hierarchy.
 - [line_recursive](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_recursive.py) is for level-recursion from 3rd level and higher.
 It forms incrementally higher levels of pattern composition and syntactic complexity, also by cross-comparison and agglomerative clustering.
-This should be final module of 1D algorithm, indefinitely scalable in the complexity of discoverable patterns, currently our main focus.
+This should be final a module of 1D algorithm, indefinitely scalable in the complexity of discoverable patterns, still tentative.

 1D algorithm is a prototype, exclusively 1D patterns are not terribly informative / predictive in our 4D space-time.
 But it's best to develop basic principles and operations, which can then be converted to work in higher dimensions.